eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 Make sure you have the following binaries built from https://github.com/AntelopeIO/leap:

-- `nodeos`: the main process of an Antelope node
+- `nodeos`: the main process of an EOS node
 - `cleos`: the command line interface for queries and transaction
 - `keosd`: the key and wallet manager

 Have the following binaries built from https://github.com/AntelopeIO/cdt:

-- `cdt-cpp`: the Antelope smart contract compiler
+- `cdt-cpp`: the EOS smart contract compiler
 - `eosio-wast2wasm` & `eosio-wasm2wast`: conversion tools for building EVM contract

 List of compiled system contracts from https://github.com/eosnetworkfoundation/eos-system-contracts (compiled by cdt):